arduino/docs-content/content/hardware/04.pro/carriers/portenta-max-carrier/tutorials/user-manual/content.md

 - **Storage**: The board has a MicroSD card slot for data logging operation and bootloading operation from external memory.

-- **Debug interface**: Debugging capabilities are integrated directly into the Portenta Max Carrier and are accessible via microUSB.
+- **Debug interface**: Debugging capabilities are integrated directly into the Portenta Max Carrier and are accessible via micro USB.
 The J-link debugger is compatible with the Segger® J-Link OB and Blackmagic probes, driven by the STM32F405RGT6 controller.
 In addition to providing access to the Portenta board JTAG ports, different sniffer channels for I2C, CAN and UART lines.
 The debugger firmware can be updated via SWD on CN3.
 Additionally, headers for debugging the LoRa® are accessible via CN2 with SWD

-- **DIP switch**: The carrier has a DIP switch with two position and allows different profiles depending on the paired Portenta board.
+- **DIP switch**: The carrier has a DIP switch with two positions and allows different profiles depending on the paired Portenta board.
 See the [DIP Switches section](#dip-switch-configuration) for more details.

 ### Carrier Topology